For generations, the General Electric name meant you were getting a quality set

 1973- Lighted ornaments introduced.

-1978 ENERGESAVER logo introduced to indicate reduced energy use items, but only used a few years.
+1977 ENERGESAVER logo introduced to indicate reduced energy usage, but only used until 1978.
 Ceramic finish bulbs changed to a painted coating.
 Introduced midget sets with a straight line layout and standard wedge base bulbs.

 1987- Cartons redesigned.
 Products made almost entirely overseas.